 In recent years, Christmas Markets have become huge in the UK.
-No longer do you need to hop on a flight to Germany or Belgium for your fix of mulled wine, bratwursts, and Christmas kitsch.
+No longer do you need to hop on a flight to Germany or Belgium for your fix of mulled wine, bratwursts, and Christmas kitsch at one of the European Christmas Markets.
 Instead you can find the classic Christmas markets across the cities here in the UK.

 This is a paid promotion with National Express.
 As always, these are all my own words.